eric-burel/data-fetching-patterns-in-react/README.md

 ### When it doesn't work

-Parallel Data Fetching isn't a universal solution.
-In fact, there are situations where requests cannot be made in parallel.
-For example, generating a recommendation feed on the `Profile` page that requires users' **interests**, and user's *interests* only comes from a user API's response, the sequential dependency means parallelization isn't feasible.
+While parallel data fetching can significantly speed up applications by retrieving multiple datasets simultaneously, it isn't always a viable solution.
+Certain scenarios require sequential data fetching due to dependencies between requests.
+For instance, consider a scenario on a `Profile` page where generating a personalized recommendation feed depends on first acquiring the user's **interests** from a user API.

+Here's an example response from the user API that includes interests:

 ```json
 {